 Good ideas, all of them.

-If people would adopt your good ideas, they’d benefit.
+If only people would adopt your good ideas, they’d benefit.

-Problem is, if they don’t ask for your good ideas, it’s better to not share them.
+But if someone didn’t ask for your good ideas, it’s better to not share them.

 Because no matter how good the advice is, sharing it without the other person inviting you to do so, will almost always have the opposite effect of what you want for that person.

-Unsollicited advice causes resistance, gets defenses up, because it tells the other person: “You’re doing it wrong”.
+Unsollicited advice causes resistance and gets defenses up, because it tells the other person: “You’re doing it wrong”.

-That might not be what you mean, but what they hear is more important than what you mean.
+That might not be what you mean, but what someone hears is far more important than what you mean.

-After all, the message heard is the real message – not the message shared.
+After all, the message heard is the real message – not the message sent.